stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 ~~~

 ## The PSD output data
-The psd collection will save the computation results in a directory structure within the output directory specified in the `time window looper` node.
+The psd collection saves the computation results in a directory structure within the output directory specified in the `time window looper` node.
 The data is saved in hourly files organized in daily directories for each selected component.
-These data files will be used as an input for the computation of the long-term spectrogram images.
+These data files are used as an input for the computation of the long-term spectrogram images.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output/psd_data/smi-mr.sm-psysmon-tutorial-psd_20220809_134207_310452-time_window_looper$ tree -L 2 psd